ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

 - Basic version: Calculation and display of the hopalong attractor.
-- Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts.
+- Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts distribution.

 Example of outputs,  see section User Usage.